ratsprotocol/rats-protocol-website/src/article/en/understanding-MAP-omnichain-service.md

 ---
-title: "Understanding MAP Omnichain Service (MOS): A Comprehensive Guide"
+title: "Understanding RATS Omnichain Service (ROS): A Comprehensive Guide"
 description:
 lang: en
 ---

 # Introduction

 In the burgeoning landscape of decentralized applications (DApps), interoperability remains a crucial yet challenging goal.
-The MAP Protocol addresses this need with its innovative MAP Omnichain Service (MOS), which provides a suite of common modules necessary for cross-chain DApps.
+The RATS Protocol addresses this need with its innovative RATS Omnichain Service (ROS), which provides a suite of common modules necessary for cross-chain DApps.
 This structured article will delve into the intricacies of MOS, illustrating its pivotal role in streamlining the development of cross-chain DApps and ensuring secure asset management.

-# MAP Omnichain Service (MOS): An Overview
+# RATS Omnichain Service (ROS): An Overview

 ![alt_text](/images/article/images/whitepaper-6.png "image_tooltip")